ibm-cloud-docs/overview/secure-enterprise.md

 {{site.data.keyword.attribute-definition-list}}

-# Running secure enterprise workloads on {{site.data.keyword.cloud_notm}}
+# Running secure enterprise workloads on IBM Cloud
 {: #secure-enterprise}

+Learn how to run secure, compliant enterprise workloads on IBM Cloud using deployable architectures, projects, and automated security checks for regulated industries.
+{: shortdesc}

 With continuous compliance at the core of {{site.data.keyword.cloud}}'s platform, your team has all of the tools at your disposal to securely develop, deploy, and manage your regulated, mission-critical enterprise workloads in the cloud.
-{: shortdesc}

 For highly regulated industries, such as financial services, achieving continuous compliance within a cloud environment is an important first step toward protecting customer and application data.
 Historically, that process has been difficult and manual, which placed your organization at risk.
 But, with {{site.data.keyword.cloud_notm}} you can work with predefined deployable architectures, automate infrastructure-as-code deployments with [projects](#x2035151){: term}, and integrate automatic security checks into every day workflows to minimize risk.